Particular/docs.particular.net/Content/NServiceBus/containers.md

 ![SpringBuilder configuration](SpringBuilder_configuration.jpg)

-When using the <span style="background-color:Yellow;">generic host</span>, AutofacObjectBuilder is configured by default.
+When using the generic host, AutofacObjectBuilder is configured by default.

 Other containers available
 --------------------------